dpl10/herbariograph/assessor/README.md

 from NY Emu a maximum of 15 images per genus

+Additional images were manually separated from downloads that targeted other classes.
 Downloaded images were manually screened to remove landscapes and people.

 <!-- sample images -->